-What are the different types of heat transfer vinyl?
-There are many different ones on the market.
-With so many options, it can be hard to decide which type and brand is right for your project.
-In this blog post, we will discuss the different types and their characteristics, and provide information on some of the most popular brands and types of HTV available today.
-And at the end of the post, grab a copy of “The Different Types of Heat Transfer Vinyl” cheat sheet!
+There are many types of heat transfer vinyl (HTV) available.
+With so many options, deciding which type and brand is right for your project can be hard.
+In this blog post, we will discuss the different types of HTV and their characteristics and provide information on some of the most popular brands and types available today.

-Heat transfer vinyl is type of material used to transfer a design or graphic onto another surface with the use of heat.
+Heat transfer vinyl (HTV) is a material used to transfer a design or graphic onto another surface with heat.
 This type of vinyl is available in both matte and gloss finishes, as well as a variety of colors and types.
 HTV can be applied to fabrics like cotton, polyester, and blends, and it’s also great for creating detailed designs.
-Cricut’s brand of HTV is called “Iron-On”.
+Cricut’s brand of HTV is called “Iron-On.”

 Types of Heat Transfer Vinyl